Skip to the main content.

 Frontal airbags play a key role in improving vehicle safety.
 They decrease driver fatalities in frontal crashes by 29%, a statistic that speaks volumes about their importance in road safety.
 These airbags are activated from the dashboard during moderate to severe frontal collisions.
 They serve to protect the head and chest of the vehicle occupants, substantially diminishing the likelihood of fatal injuries.

 These airbags, therefore, offer a first line of defense in head-on collisions.
-By cushioning the impact and protecting the head and chest, frontal airbags contribute to reducing fatalities and injuries during car accidents.
+By cushioning the impact and protecting the head and chest, frontal air bags contribute to reducing fatalities and injuries during car accidents.

 Side Airbag Benefits